jarmitage/jarmitage.github.io/research/2018/crafting-digital-musical-instruments.md

 in further integration of electronic and digital crafting materials and methods such as e-textiles, paper electronics and live coding.
-Such materials could not only be more pragmatic, but also more open and inclusive in terms of subjective exploration [@stewart_making_2018; @qi_code_2017; @ogborn_live_2016].
+Such materials could not only be more pragmatic, but also more open and inclusive in terms of subjective exploration (Stewart, Skach, and Bin 2018; Qi, Demir, and Paradiso 2017; Ogborn 2016).
 Since participants seemed to curate collections of gestures in the workshop, amplifying this behaviour with tools for rapid capture and comparison of gestural ideas could also be a promising line of investigation.

 Conclusion
 ==========